dukelink/Baseramp/README.md

 ### What does Baseramp do?

-* **Opens up database technology for private usage**
+* Provides No-Code access to your own private Graph and SQL database

-* With pre-built tables available for common applications:
+* With pre-built schemas for common applications:
   * To Do Lists
   * Recurring Chores
   * Project Management